everynet/ran.routing.chirpstack.v4/README.md

 ### 6. Configure Access to RAN

 Edit .env file and set your RAN token in `RAN_TOKEN` variable and api URL in `RAN_API_URL` variable.
-You can obtain this values from RAN cloud UI.
+You can obtain this values from RAN cloud UI - https://cloud.everynet.io/.

 ### 7. Start chirpstack-ran-bridge